-Elon Musk, the founder of Tesla, SpaceX, and several other companies, is the TIME Person of the Year for 2021.
+Elon Musk, the founder of Tesla, SpaceX, and several other companies, was the TIME Person of the Year for 2021.
+For the 2022 selection, the billionaire has been nominated again.
 Who picks the TIME Person of the Year?

 Each year, the editors at TIME pick an individual or group who was most influential throughout the year.
 The selectee appears on the cover of the magazine in December.